meditationstuff/protocol_1/narrative_writing_bib.md

 	* https://en.wikipedia.org/wiki/The [Last accessed: 2024-11-26]
 	* https://en.wikipedia.org/wiki/Restrictiveness [Last accessed: 2024-07-25]

+* Irwin, Patricia.
+"Unaccusativity and theticity."
+Thetics and categoricals (2020): 200-222.
 	* Rosengren, Inger.
 "The thetic/categorical distinction revisited once more."
 (1997): 439-480.
 		* Atkinson, Ian Thomas.
 In pursuit of a more comprehensive framework for fronting in classical BH prose.
 Diss.
 Stellenbosch: Stellenbosch University, 2021.
 		* Rochemont, Michael, et al. "Discourse new, focused, and given."
 Approaches to Hungarian 13 (2013).
 		* Bolinger, Dwight.
 "Accent is predictable (if you're a mind-reader)."
 Language (1972): 633-644.
 * Hill, Walter., Bryan Gindoff, and Bruce Henstell.
 Screenplay of the 1975 film "Hard Times".
 *  Hill, Walter and David Giler.
 Screenplay of the 1979 film "Alien".
 * - [Last accessed: 2024-12-05]